hhugo/merge-fmt/README.md

 Note that supporting new code formatters is trivial.

-Getting starting
+Getting started
 ----------------
-There are two ways to use merge-fmt.
+There are three ways to use merge-fmt.

 ### Standalone
 Just call `merge-fmt` while there are unresolved conflicts. `merge-fmt` will try